SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 Choosing or designing a case is where you will have the most freedom to choose whatever you like.
 If you have access to a 3d printer you can print some cases for ~$10 worth of filament.
 Resin printed cases are not reccomended due to their brittle nature.There are some great [Community-built cases](cases.md), likewise it's worth checking the #diy and #cases channels of our [Discord](https://discord.gg/SlimeVR).

 There's also the option of buying a small plastic case to fit all of your components.
 Make sure to check dimensions on both pre-bought and 3D printed cases so that it fits your chosen components.
+Keep in mind that self built trackers are not compatible with official SlimeVR cases unless you are using the official PCB!

-> Please note, if you are looking for official cases as a replacement or for official DIY kits [those can be found here!](https://shop.slimevr.dev/products/slimevr-main-case).
+> Please note, if you are looking for official cases as a replacement or for official DIY kits (only for official PCB's) [those can be found here!](https://shop.slimevr.dev/products/slimevr-main-case).

 ### Straps